 - Total time above includes 1 hour for the dough to rise.

-- Store leftover pretzels in an airtight container at room temperature.
+- Store leftover pretzels in an airtight container at room temperature for up to 5 days.
 Just heat and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.